FlamJamCamCode/Crucible/foundations/24 nss.md

 - Entire food system transforms through natural selection

 **The Key Insight**:
-In traditional capitalism, logistics efficiency beats ethical quality every time.
+In traditional capitalism, there isn't a system in place like Trust Networks and PoP that allows for ethical concerns to be monetarily penalized sufficiently; so, logistics efficiency beats ethical quality every time.
 In NSS, ethical quality that meets deep will intent can access the same logistics advantages, allowing true consumer preferences (including externalities) to drive selection.
+Your Aiddaemon system can help you match with deep intent with Trust actors trying with all tools at their disposal and real eyes on the chain of production, showing up and examinating, whether it is "good" or not.
+If it is not, then it receives Trust penalty that results in "soft gradient exchange rates" and "price equilibrium changes" or ultimately exclusion from demand chain that uses that Trust Actor.

 The chef who makes one perfect, ethical burger can see it served in millions of locations within a year—IF it truly satisfies deeper human desires than industrial alternatives.